Why Babies Are Abandoned

-In 1994, New Life Home Trust began with three babies, when missionaries Clive and Mary Beckenham became aware of the high number of abandoned and vulnerable babies in this country.
-Now, with over 2,000 rescued babies and 4 locations throughout Africa, NLHT is a bright light in dark places.
+In 1994, New Life Home Trust began with three babies, when missionaries Clive and Mary Beckenham became aware of the high number of abandoned and vulnerable babies in Kenya.
+Now, having rescued and cared for more than 2,000 babies at 4 locations in Kenya, NLHT is a bright light in dark places.

 Babies and children at each New Life Home are cared for holistically, with attention to their physical, emotional and spiritual well-being.
-Each home is dual licensed as a children’s home and medical center and is staffed by childcare providers, nurses and volunteer doctors.
+The Kenya and Kisumu homes are both dual licensed as children’s homes and medical centers, staffed by childcare providers, nurses and volunteer doctors.

-OneChild began partnering with NLHT over 20 years ago, recognizing the shared vision and mission to rescue and care for children in desperate need.
+Recognizing the shared vision and mission to rescue and care for children in desperate need, OneChild began partnering with NLHT over 20 years ago.
 OneChild provides funds and support to New Life Homes on a monthly basis to cover meals, medical services, equipment, spiritual formation, and other needs to ensure that abandoned children are rescued, cared for, and placed into loving homes.

 - 90% of rescued babies have been placed in loving homes

-- New Life Home is responsible for 40% of all adoption placement in the country of Kenya
+- New Life Home is responsible for 40% of all adoption placements in Kenya

 - 40-50% of adoptions are in-country